Associate Professor, Cell Biology

 Development of the Cerebral Cortex

 The long-term goal of our lab is to help answer these questions, and elucidate fundamental cellular mechanisms important not only in the nervous system, but in development of many tissues and disease processes.
-In particular, we have been using forward genetics in mice to identify novel genes involved in cortical development.
-We isolated several mutants with specific defects in brain growth and wiring.
-By identifying the mutated genes and studying the cellular roles of the encoded proteins, with both in vivo and in vitro experiments, we hope to understand how mutations in single genes can cause changes in brain structure.
-Our novel gene discoveries have led to studies on protein localization, the cytoskeleton, and cell shape changes, within neurons, progenitor cells, and other cell types.
+In particular, we have been using genetics in mice to elucidate mechanisms of early cortical development.
+We study mutants with specific defects in brain growth and wiring.
+By studying the brain phenotypes and the cellular roles of the encoded proteins, with both in vivo and in vitro experiments, we hope to understand how small changes at the single-cell level can cause dramatic changes in overall brain structure.
+Our novel gene discoveries have led to studies on protein localization, the cytoskeleton, and cell shape changes within neurons, progenitor cells, and other cell types.

 Axon outgrowth and guidance: how the brain is wired together